RoseWild15/PortfolioProjects/SQL/README.md

 ## Global Layoffs Data Cleaning & EDA

-Here you'll find my Data Cleaning & Exploratory Data Analysis projects that I performed on a dataset involving layoffs from various companies around the globe.
+Here you'll find my Data Cleaning & Exploratory Data Analysis projects that I performed on a dataset involving layoffs from various companies around the globe during the period of 2020 - 2023.

 ## Tools Used
 • SQL Server